willandru/willandru/README.md

 - 👀 I’m interested in Artificial Intelligence
 - & Biomedical Sciences- im bio engineer &
 -  data scientist (not yet)
-- 🌱 I’m currently learning Java, Maple, LaTex, Matlab, CISCO CCNA, GameDevelopment, PROBABILITY<3,FLUIDS&THERMODINAMICS, MATHS🐧🐧🐧.
+- 🌱 I’m currently learning ROS, SpeechREcognition, MarkovModels, Bioinformatics, Biology Science, LINEAR REGRESSION, Analogic Circuits, MATHS🐧🐧🐧.
--  JavaScript
+- I woudl like to learn: JavaScript, PHP, TRANSFORMERS, CNN, RNN, GANGs, HMM, Gaussian Mixtures
 - 💞️ I’m looking to collaborate on SpaceX
 - 📫 How to reach me ... ...YOU CAN NOT )